marianwitkowski/UnicornScraper/README.md

 **ProxyManager** class is responsible for updating list of proxy server and also checking their status by periodically getting alive information and measuring latency.

 #### Fetch Worker
 **FetchWorker**  class is monitoring mongodb collection for retrieving tasks with information about list of urls.
-There are implemented mechanism for sending custom header POST/GET params, cookies,  user-agent info and also getting cache data.
+There is implemented mechanism for sending custom header POST/GET params, cookies,  user-agent info and also getting cache data.